 Next, we headed to the Spanish village, which was not far from the Plaza Espanya.
 I booked tickets in advance and they are valid for the whole day, which is very convenient and on some days the village is open even until late at night.

 The Spanish village is an open-air park museum, created in 1929 for the opening of the International Exhibition in Barcelona.
 Here you can admire copies of houses, palaces and famous sights from all regions of Spain.

-In addition to the fact, that it’s nice place to walk, master classes, educational programs, flamenco shows are held in the park, there are also cafes and restaurants, pastry shops on the territory of the park.
+In addition to the fact, that it’s a nice place to walk, master classes, educational programs, flamenco shows are held in the park, there are also cafes and restaurants, pastry shops on the territory of the park.

-We decided to have a snack here in the tapas bar, although we didn’t really enjoy the food but the pastry shops are worth your visit.
+We decided to have a snack here in the tapas bar, although we didn’t really enjoy the food the pastry shops are worth your visit.

 From the Spanish village, we decided on foot to get to the fortress of Montjuic.
 This powerful structure was erected around a watchtower in the second half of the 17th century.

 Montjuic Castle is the main historical and architectural center; a military museum also operates on its territory.

 Every Sunday after 15:00, visiting the castle is free.

 You can get to the fortress of Montjuic by cable car, which is not only pretty fast but also nice by enjoying the most spectacular views.
 Namely, we used this type of transportation to get to the port.